FAQ

 What will Open Ownership change?

-Open Ownership makes useful data available to people who need it, helping governments and civil society hold corrupt individuals accountable and creating a better environment for ethical business.
+Open Ownership makes data available to people who need it, helping governments and civil society hold corrupt individuals accountable and creating a better environment for ethical business.

-And the more we shine the light on jurisdictions that remain opaque, rather than accepting opacity as business as usual, the more we make it expensive and difficult for corrupt individuals to hide.
+The more we shine the light on jurisdictions that remain opaque, rather than accepting opacity as business as usual, the more we make it expensive and difficult for corrupt individuals to hide.
 That’s why it’s not just important where we do have data, but also where we don’t.